On Bisimilarity for Quasi-discrete Closure Spaces: Introduction

-However, as we mentioned before, this paper focuses on the commonalities of various bisimilarities for closure models, with particular emphasis on \qdcm{s}.
-As we remarked before, the main objective of our work is, therefore, the development of a {\em uniform}, {\em coherent} and {\em self-contained} theoretical framework for the design and application of logic-based, automated verification techniques, notably model-checking, to representations of space and the analysis thereof.

 Many notions we have developed for our theory have their conceptual origin in other areas of research.
-For instance, \cm-bisimilarity and \iml{} can be traced back to neighbourhood bisimilarity and standard modal logic with $\Diamond$.
-Similarly, \cmc-bisimilarity and \imlc{} on the one hand can be related to modal logic with two modalities, a direct one and a converse one, and on the other hand, have been inspired by the work of De Nicola et al. on labelled transition systems~\cite{De+90}.
+For instance, \cm-bisimilarity is closely related to neighbourhood bisimilarity, while the logic \imlc{}, inspired by the work of De Nicola et al.\ on labelled transition systems~\cite{De+90}, is reminiscent of modal logic with a direct and a converse modality.

 Finally, \cop-bisimilarity is reminiscent of stuttering equivalence and the forward and backward reachability operators of \icrl{} could be simulated using the Modal $\mu$Calculus over doubly labelled transition systems, as we noted before.